BILT workshop on Greening TVET

 The BILT workshop on Innovative European Initiatives for Greening TVET took place at Paola/Malta from 23-24 October 2019 and was hosted by the Malta College of Arts, Science and Technology (MCAST).
 It addressed current challenges related to the increasing demand for green skills from the labour market perspective and the impact of integrating green skills into the curriculum.

 The workshop on Greening TVET is a reaction to the evident need for change as the negative impacts of climate change have become more apparent than ever.
 In this framework, TVET plays an important role in providing knowledge and skills to facilitate the transition to green economies and societies.
-During the BILT workshop, nine institutions from eight European countries presented innovative practices and initiatives addressing Greening in TVET within two key issues:
+During the BILT workshop, nine institutions from eight European countries presented project and porgramme examples addressing Greening in TVET within two key issues.
+Further information concerning the examples can be found in the workshop summary reports (see download section).

 Key Issue 1: Institutional responses to green demands